aaronchong888/AWS-No-Code-Analytics-and-Machine-Learning-Workshop/dashboarding-quicksight/README.md

----
-title : "Create your Business Dashboard with Amazon Quicksight" weight : 40
+# Create your Business Dashboard with Amazon Quicksight
----

 ![](/static/shared/amazon-quicksight-logo.png)

-::alert[Make sure you have performed the steps described in the **"Train a Machine Learning model and generate accurate predictions with Amazon SageMaker Canvas"** section before beginning this lab.]{type=warning}
+> Make sure you have performed the steps described in the **"Train a Machine Learning model and generate accurate predictions with Amazon SageMaker Canvas"** section before beginning this lab.

 ## Agenda